Clover POS Review: User-friendly Square Alternative

 Setup & Application

-Similarly, if you sign up directly with Clover, you will also be directed to first choose a hardware.
+Similarly, if you sign up directly with Clover, you will also be directed to first choose a device.
 The process will include a step where you will be asked to fill up information for a merchant account before completing your purchase.

 Signing Up via the Clover Website